Posterior prolapse (rectocele)

 During your appointment, don't hesitate to ask other questions as they occur to you.

 What to expect from your doctor

 Tests and diagnosis

-In most cases, your doctor diagnoses a rectocele during a pelvic examination of your vagina and rectum.
+In most cases, your doctor diagnoses posterior prolapse during a pelvic examination of your vagina and rectum.